 Connecting the “Last Mile”

-To make using public transit more convenient, we are studying the feasibility of a trolley service.
-The goals is to help people get closer to where they want to end up when they opt to take public transportation.
+As another “last mile” solution to make transit more convenient, the city is studying the feasibility of a trolley service, with the goal of getting people closer to where they want to end up when they take public transportation.

 City staff are working on installing two new electric vehicle charging stations, one in the Village and one at Stagecoach Community Park.
 The city's first charging station was installed at the popular Alga Norte Community Park in 2015.
 Find charging stations in the area.